mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

     climbing is part of a task chain or multiple action.
 Sprinting: Dexterity or Strength, 1–6 seconds, Average (+0).
 If
-    a character does nothing (including react) but sprint flat-out he can cover 24 + Effect metres with every check.
+    a character does nothing (including react) but sprint flat-out he can cover 24 + Effect meters with every check.
 Avoiding obstacles while sprinting requires another Athletics (co-ordination) check with the –2 DM for multiple actions.
 High jumping: Dexterity or Strength, 1–6 seconds, Average
     (+0).
-The character jumps a number of metres straight up
+The character jumps a number of meters straight up

 equal to the Effect halved.
 Long jumping: Dexterity or Strength, 1–6 seconds, Average (+0).
-The character jumps a number of metres forward equal to the Effect with a running start.
+The character jumps a number of meters forward equal to the Effect with a running start.

 - Endurance: Endurance: Long-distance running, hiking.